 The fundamental limitation theories fit very well with Darwin's evolutionary mechanics theory as explained by Darwin and currently taught in introductory biology classes.
 According to Darwin's "survival of the fittest" concept, all organisms are attempting to live as long as possible and reproduce as much as possible.
 They evolve design characteristics that aid them in this quest.
-So why have organisms not evolved immortality given that the evolution process has been accumulatively operating for billions of years and all organisms would benefit from living longer and breeding more?
+So why have organisms not evolved immortality given that the evolution process has been accumulatively operating for billions of years and all of those organisms would have benefited from living longer and breeding more?
 The obvious answer: aging results from fundamental limitations that, by definition, cannot be overcome by the evolution process.

-This issue has been around for 150 years.
-Contemporaries of Darwin wrote him and asked why, given his theory, each generation of any species did not have a longer lifespan than the previous generation, just as they were smarter, faster, or otherwise better at surviving and reproducing.
+This issue has been around for 150 years!
+Contemporaries of Darwin wrote him and asked why, given his theory, each generation of any species did not have a longer lifespan than the previous generation, just as they were presumably smarter, faster, better adapted to their environment, or otherwise better at surviving and reproducing.
 Darwin had no satisfactory answer.